Pranav-V-27/CRISP-DM/README.md

 *Enjoy exploring and predicting the outcomes of your Shark Tank pitches!*

-Disclaimer : This is for Acadamic and Educational purpose only
+Disclaimer : This project is for educational and experimental purposes only.
+The generated text may not always make sense, and the model's output should not be taken as factual or accurate.
+The author is not responsible for any misuse or misinterpretation of the generated content.

+Feel free to explore and modify the code for your own text generation experiments!